68thandMaine/absci_casestudy/README.md

 ### [Click here for more information on building the component architecture.](./tech_design/component_architecture.md)

-After identifying how the application recieves data, the next step was to build the presentation components.
+After identifying how the application receives data, the next step was to build the presentation components.
 Private Porch is a web application and despite it being geared towards desktop users, it will undoubtedly receive a fair amount of mobile traffic.
 Simply copying the design from [figure 1](#fig-1.-marketinghub) without considering how it would look on smaller screen sizes would be a costly mistake.
 The majority of the work behind the responsive design would be done on the [`GuestMessage`](#terms) component and resulted in [figure 2](#fig-2.-mobile-guestmessage).

 ### [Click here for more information on building the presentational components](./tech_design/presentation_components.md)